How to Hire a Ghost Writer – The Devil in the Details

 For big projects, it’s obviously important to put a written agreement in place to protect yourself.
 This will cover the basics of the arrangement, such as deadlines and payment details.
 It also helps ensure the writer doesn’t turn around and sell the work you’ve paid for to another publisher or a competitor.

-Don't take the risk of hiring an anonymous web content 'specialist' from a freelance exchange website - go ahead and Contact Us today to discuss hiring a ghostwriter with the knowledge, skills and personality to help with your project.
-Our web content specialists have delivered results for over 100 clients around the world.
+Don’t take the risk of hiring an anonymous web content ‘specialist’ from a freelance exchange website.
+Invest in hiring a ghostwriter with the knowledge, skills and personality to help with your project.